Madhur-Prakash/Auth/README.md

 # Authentication

-**A FastAPI-Based Authentication System**
+**A Full-Fledged Authentication System with Production-Level Concepts**

 ## Overview
-This repository implements a robust authentication system using FastAPI and MongoDB.
-It supports three types of authentication:
-- **Email and Password**
-- **Username and Password**
-- **Phone Number and Password**

-The system securely hashes passwords before storing them in the database, ensuring the confidentiality of user credentials.
+This repository implements a robust authentication system using FastAPI, incorporating production-level concepts such as caching with Redis, message queuing with Kafka, and database storage with MongoDB.
+It utilizes bloom filters for fast lookup, a technique employed by tech giants like Google, Amazon, and Facebook.
+The system implements JWT authentication and access tokens, ensuring secure and efficient user authentication.

 ---

 ## Features
-- **Multiple Authentication Methods**: Choose between email, username, or phone number for authentication.
+- **Multiple Authentication Methods**: Supports email-password, username-password, and phone number-password combinations.
 - **Secure Password Handling**: Implements password hashing using industry-standard algorithms.
 - **Fast and Scalable**: Built with FastAPI for high performance and scalability.
 - **MongoDB Integration**: Stores user credentials and data in a reliable NoSQL database.
+- **Redis Caching**: Enhances performance with caching using Redis.
+- **Kafka Message Queue**: Utilizes Kafka for efficient message queuing.
+- **Bloom Filters**: Employs bloom filters for fast lookup, as used by tech giants like Google, Amazon, and Facebook.
+- **JWT Authentication**: Implements JWT authentication for secure and efficient user authentication.
+- **Access Tokens**: Utilizes access tokens for secure authentication.
+- **OTP Service**: Offers OTP service via mail and SMS, with support for AWS SNS and AWS SMS.
+- **Refresh Token**: Implements refresh token logic for password-less login.
+- **Google OAuth2**: Supports Google OAuth2 for user signup and login through their Google account.

 ---

 ## Technology Stack
 - **Backend Framework**: FastAPI
 - **Database**: MongoDB
+- **Caching**: Redis
+- **Message Queue**: Kafka
-- **Password Hashing**: [bcrypt or any other hashing library used]
+- **Password Hashing**: Industry-standard algorithms
 - **Programming Language**: Python
+- **OTP Service**: Supports mail and SMS, with AWS SNS and AWS SMS integration
+- **Google OAuth2**: Supports user signup and login through Google account

 ---